 3. Sit down with foster parents within your community.

-We spent months conducting a client needs assessment for biological mothers of children in foster care within the greater Richmond area.
+When we began Patty's Hope we conducted a needs assessment for biological mothers of children in foster care within the greater Richmond area.
 Through research, personal interviews, and local statistics, we identified four primary program components to focus our efforts: Safe Housing, Trauma Recovery, Life Skills, and Healthy Relationships.

 Safe Housing: The Issue